 » E M 701 Options

-Students will complete the program of study with four additional courses from the classes listed above not used to satisfy the core requirements or from the following electives:
+Students will complete the program of study with three additional courses from the classes listed above not used to satisfy the core requirements or from the following electives:

 E M 508 Legal Concepts for Engineering and Technology Managers